mvciekzvbek/Front-Trends-2017/README.md

 We have problems with thinking outside the box, approach different point of view -> pair programming, taking breakes We are terrible at estimating (we overestimate)
 We prefer things that we made
+Unskilled people think they are better at tasks than thet actually are.
+Skilled people underestimate their abilities and think that tasks which are easy for them are easy for others

 ![jenna](http://i.imgur.com/niMzE90.jpg)